Health considerations on alcohol and tobacco use and safety tips for the home, in the car and at the gym.

 It is perfectly safe to have sex during pregnancy (unless advised otherwise by your health care provider).

-However, some women may experience changes in their level of sexual desire as symptoms of pregnancy or increased sensitivity of the vulva and breasts may occur.
+However, you may experience changes in their level of sexual desire as symptoms of pregnancy or increased sensitivity of the vulva and breasts/chest may occur.
 Communication is a key to discovering how to continue to have an intimate relationship throughout pregnancy.

 Violence, abuse, sexual abuse and trauma all impact the emotional and physical health of pregnant women.
 Intimate partner violence - a pattern of physical, sexual, or emotional violence - can increase while you are pregnant or after you have the baby.
 It is not your fault.